-Figure 6 - Illustration of bend test
+Figure 8 - Illustration of bend test

-- 10.3.1.1 The bend test shall be carried out in accordance with ISO 7438 on two test pieces obtained by cutting either one or two rings of width 25 mm or 4 i, whichever is the greater, into equal parts.
+- 10.3.1.1 The bend test shall be carried out in accordance with ISO 7438 on two test pieces obtained by cutting either one or two rings of width 25 mm or 4 t, whichever is greater, into equal parts.
 Each test piece shall be of sufficient length to permit the bend test to be carried out correctly.
-Only the edges of each strip may be machined. - 10.3.1.2 The test piece shall not crack when bent inwards around the former until the inside surfaces are not further apart than the diameter of the former (see Figure 6). - 10.3.1.3 The diameter of the former, $D{\rm f}$, shall be established from Table 4.
+Only the edges of each strip may be machined. - 10.3.1.2 The test piece shall not crack when bent inwards around the former until the inside surfaces are not further apart than the diameter of the former (see Figure 8). - 10.3.1.3 The diameter of the former, $D{\rm f}$, shall be not more than eight times the actual wall thickness of the test piece, t.